palankihiran/CourseProject/README.md

 4. Trained a Multinomial Logistic Regression model using TF-IDF vectorization.

-5. Evaluated the model's performance, achieving an accuracy of approximately 86%.
+5. Evaluated the model's performance.

 ## Model Deployment